 If you’re in Austin or nearby, you’re in luck.
 Obviously, I would love to see you and I have offices in North and South Austin so I’m easy to find (here).
 At present, I am practicing traditional Chinese bodywork (tui na, cupping, gua sha, and moxibustion).
 In addition, I am a mind-body health and wellness coach.
 The board exams will be finished soon and then acupuncture and herbs will be a part of my practice once again.
 Long story short, though: even without needles, you will get a marvelous treatment from me if you decide to make an appointment at either of my offices.
 I also have a good referral network for psychotherapists that I like and trust, and I have solid experience working with PTSD and other trauma conditions.
 In addition, one of my primary specialty areas in musculoskeletal health and tui na is and always will be a foundation of my practice.

 But there are many options here in Austin.
 If you need a really budget-friendly situation, try my school’s student clinic.
 AOMA has a North and a South clinic and you can expect a high quality of care.
 If you prefer a male practitioner who is not only a wonderful acupuncturist but also genuinely excellent at tui na, my dear friend and colleague, Jacob Cain McRae, is in Austin, here.
 If you would like to work with a doula who is trained in Chinese medicine, start here.
-Anyone in New Braunfels would be well served with an appointment at Yellow Dragon Acupuncture with Michael, a retired Marine who has considerable training to work with PTSD.
 The list is extensive and I could go on and on.
 There is community acupuncture with sliding scale prices.
 My own teachers and colleagues are wonderful, of course (here).
 Truly, there is someone for everyone and a price that you can afford.
 (My guess is that there will be a community event forthcoming where you can experience the NADA protocol in a group setting; stay tuned, and I’ll announce it if so).
 Recently, I provided bodywork at the Red Cross command center (here) and the local AOBTA representative is putting together similar events in town.
 I will update when I know.

 I’ve banged on quite a bit more than I intended but this is an important subject.
 There’s a lot to say, and there will be more essays forthcoming.
 For now, please do keep in mind that we in Chinese medicine are here for you.
 This has been a hard, hard weekend and there is more ahead of us here in Texas.
 But there is hope.
 Whether you find healing in your yoga class, with a therapist, at the doctor’s office, or via Chinese medicine, there’s something for you.
 If you feel overwhelmed, reach out.
 Talk to people.
 Ask for help.
 Be kind to yourself.
 Be patient as you heal and return to normal life once again.
 And even if you don’t act on it right this second, definitely do consider TCM as part of your healing strategy.